St. Peter's Basilica Tours in Rome

 Pope Francis| ©Ashwin Vaswani

-It is quite difficult to meet the Pope in the Basilica by chance.
-His schedules for masses and public audiences are quite strict and he is never spontaneously in the Basilica unless there is a special mass, such as the Midnight Mass or Easter Mass.
+It is quite difficult to bump into the Pope by chance in the Basilica.
+His Mass and public audience schedules are quite strict, and he is never spontaneously in the Basilica unless there is a special Mass, such as Midnight Mass or Easter Mass.

-However, if you fancy seeing the Pope in person, you can always book tickets for the Papal Audience, the Angelus, or the Wednesday Blessing.
-These events always take place in St. Peter's Square and are usually open to everyone, although you will usually have to go through security checks to enter the Square.
+However, if you would like to see the Pope in person, you can always book tickets for the papal audience, the Angelus, or the Wednesday blessing.
+These events always take place in St. Peter's Square and are usually open to everyone, although you will normally have to pass through certain security checks to access the square.

 How should you dress to visit St. Peter's Basilica?